Building approval (1)(2)

 Notification of Land Use Victoria activity

 You’ll receive this type of email if a Land Use Victoria transaction was lodged on the title that you’re currently subscribed to.
-You’ll be notified of this activity within about 2 hours of the lodgement occurring at Land Use Victoria.
+You’ll be notified of this activity within about two hours after lodgement at Land Use Victoria.

-Activity recorded for a title will appear as per below.
+Activity recorded will display as per the below example.

 |Number||Description||Registration status||Processing status||Date and time|